The Lorentz-Violating effects in charged particle systems: Dirac Fermions in LIV Scenarios

-We emphasize that the effective term is CPT-even, however, it violates Lorentz symmetry and explicitly depends on the orientation of the vector $u_\mu$.
+We emphasize that the effective term is CPT-even, however, it violates Lorentz symmetry and explicitly depends on the orientation of the four-vector $(k_{AF})_\mu$.
 The presence of this term leads to measurable physical effects, such as anisotropies in the propagation of fermions, shifts in energy levels in bound systems such as the hydrogen atom, and modifications in the equations of motion \cite{kostelecky1999constraints,Diaz2010}.
-Thus, the Dirac equation form to (\ref{DF1}) is
+Thus, the Dirac equation from (\ref{DF1}) is

+It is important to emphasize that the Lorentz-violating background coefficient $(k_{AF})_\mu$ employed in the present work is inspired by the CFJ/SME framework, where it originally appears in the CPT-odd photon sector.
+However, the nonminimal fermionic interaction considered here, $\bar{\psi}(k_{AF})_\mu \widetilde{F}^{\mu\nu}\gamma_\nu \psi$, constitutes a distinct effective operator and should not be identified with the original CFJ term.
+Consequently, the discrete-symmetry properties of the fermionic interaction must be analyzed independently.
+Throughout this work, $(k_{AF})_\mu$ is interpreted as a fixed Lorentz-violating background entering an effective fermionic coupling, rather than as the photon-sector CFJ operator itself.

-We use the following convention by introducing an antisymmetric tensor of rank $2$, the field-strength tensor $F^{\mu\nu}$ and taking the components of the Dirac above, we will have the following structure:
+We use the following convention by introducing an antisymmetric rank tensor $2$, the field-strength tensor $F^{\mu\nu}$ and taking the components of the Dirac above, we will have the following structure: